ComancheChikn/ApacheChikn.github.io/README.md

 # ApacheChikn.github.io

-A repo created to contain my personal web site and other web sites projects.
+A repo created to contain my personal website and other website projects.

 # I'm ApacheChikn and I'm a DevOps Padawan.